-"The biggest question will be how is government leadership is going to embrace this innovation in a way that it can flourish and still protect consumers,” Juarez said.
+"The biggest question will be how government leadership is going to embrace this innovation in a way that it can flourish and still protect consumers,” Juarez said.

 As an illustration of government collaboration and endorsement, she highlighted the California Public Utilities Commission's September 2013 action to unanimously approve regulations to oversee ride sharing.
 The ride-sharing companies were categorized officially as “Transportation Network Companies.”

 The new regulations impose criminal background checks, training programs, minimum insurance levels and disabled passenger accommodations.
-But they also represent an obvious victory for peer-to-peer companies becuase they officially legalize the industry as whole in California while setting a foundation for other governments to model.
+But they also represent an obvious victory for peer-to-peer companies because they officially legalize the industry as whole in California while setting a foundation for other governments to model.

 Legalization Through Regulation